 And it can be found in harbor porpoises (PubMed).
 So avoid porpoise sushi.

 New strains for which there is no herd immunity pop up, or maybe poop up, from to time to cause new epidemics/pandemics.
 Just like influenza.
+Many seem to be coming out of Asia, with new strains every couple of years.

 Diarrhea nausea and vomiting, fevers not uncommon.
 Asymptomatic shedders are not important for spread of disease (PubMed).
+PCR is diagnostic.

 After an outbreak of norovirus, those affected have increased incidence of dyspepsia, constipation, and GERD (PubMed).